W1ckedS1ck/Terraform/README.md

 - Lets create our first tf file in AWS folder and call it AWS.tf

-- So that no one sees our credits, we will do this (BTW aws-cli works with this envs too):
+- So that no one can see our credits, we will do this (BTW aws-cli works with this envs too):
 ```bash
 export AWS_ACCES_KEY_ID=AKIAVW4O6LWCEL35GXF3                          #  {your access_key}
 export AWS_SECRET_ACCES_KEY=pR+                                       #  {your secret_key} *THIS ONE IS FAKE*